 Courtney holds a B.S. in Economics and International Business from Villanova University and earned her Master’s in Real Estate from the University of Denver.

-Jessica joined Merrick Capital in 2019 as Vice President, where she is responsible for the management of existing strategic partnerships and operations and identifying and transacting new business opportunities.
-Prior to joining Merrick Capital, Jessica served as Vice President & Associate General Counsel at McWhinney, a Denver-based commercial real estate development firm, where she managed the legal and securities aspects of the organization's equity syndications, real estate acquisitions, land and asset sales, hotel, joint venture and lease negotiations.
-Jessica started her career as In-House Counsel at McCord Development, where she focused on the development of Generation Park in Houston, Texas.
+Prior to joining Merrick Capital, Jessica was Vice President and Associate General Counsel at McWhinney, a Denver-based commercial real estate development firm.
+There, she managed the legal and regulatory aspects of the company’s equity syndications, real estate transactions, asset dispositions, and joint ventures.
+Jessica began her legal career as In-House Counsel at McCord Development, supporting the development of Generation Park, a 4,000-acre master-planned community in Houston, Texas.

 Over his 36-year real estate finance career, Dan has been responsible for originating, structuring, and closing over $1.2 billion in debt and equity transactions for commercial real estate.
 Prior to joining Commerce Bank, Dan originated long-term and interim debt financing, and sale-leaseback financing for GE Real Estate – Business Property.
 He also served as Vice President of Finance for Trammell Crow Residential – Midwest Division and has held senior commercial real estate lending positions with Wells Fargo Bank and its predecessors.
 Dan earned his B.A. degree in Government from the University of Notre Dame and his MBA degree from the University of Denver.
 He is a Certified Commercial Investment Member (CCIM), an active member of the Denver NAIOP chapter and the Colorado University Real Estate Council.
 Dan has served as Chairman of the Board of the St. Anthony Health Foundation and the CHI Colorado Foundation.
 He was former Chairman of the Board at Brothers Redevelopment, a Colorado-based nonprofit that provides housing solutions for the poor, elderly, and disabled.